Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 It requires the user password, and the user must be explicitly allowed to perform the `sudo` command.
 The allowed sudoers are stored in the `/etc/sudoers` file.

-When a `sudo` command is executed and the user password is provided, a session is created for 15min.
+When a `sudo` command is executed and the user password is provided, a session is created for 15 min.
 When this session is expired, the next `sudo` command will require again the user password.
 We can force the expiration of the session with `sudo -k`.
 We can start a shell in sudo mode with `sudo -s`, so all commands executed in it have an implicit sudo.